poult-lab/daily-word/english_words_ learning.md

 [n] U.S.-China trade talks “are a bit stalled,” requiring the two countries’ leaders to speak directly, Treasury Secretary Scott Bessent told Fox News.

 "the head of a government department, chosen by the President"

+05.commodity /kəˈmɑːdəti/

+[n] a drop in commodity prices./Lee Ying Shan is a reporter with CNBC based in Singapore.
+She writes about a range of asset classes from stocks, currencies, commodities and bonds.

+"a product or a raw material that can be bought and sold"

+06.given /ˈɡɪvn/

+[PREP] “Core revenue drivers—streaming, concerts, and fan content—are digital and intangible, making them immune to cross-border tariffs,” CGS said, adding that even if fans buy albums and merchandise, tariff exposure is “negligible,” given low unit prices and loyal fan demand./Given that the Epex performance is not a final failure, the possibility of lifting the ban is still expected.

+"If you say given something, you mean taking that thing into account."

+#### 06/01.07

+01.rehabilitate /ˌriːəˈbɪlɪteɪt/

+[v] a unit for rehabilitating drug addicts.

+"to help sb to have a normal, useful life again after they have been very ill/sick or in prison for a long time"

+02.abdomen /ˈæbdəmən/

+[n] "the part of the body below the chest that contains the stomach, bowels , etc."

+> All three words can refer to the part of the body between the chest and the pelvis.
+Which is used depends on the context and the level of formality desired.
+>
+> The word "abdomen" is used in medicine to refer to this part of the body.
+It is also used in discussions of the training of the abdominal muscles.

+03.pelvis /ˈpelvɪs/

+[n] the leg press sometimes causes the pelvis to rotate away from the back rest when the weight is lowered.

+"the wide curved set of bones at the bottom of the body that the legs and spine are connected to"

+04.resultant /rɪˈzʌltənt/

+[adj] The resultant lumbar flexion produces herniating conditions for the disc.

+"caused by the thing that has just been mentioned"

+05.flexion /ˈflekʃn/

+[n] "the action of bending sth"

+06.manhole /ˈmænhoʊl/

+[n] A manhole cover has gone missing—it was stolen.

+"a hole in the street that is covered with a lid, used when sb needs to go down to examine the pipes or sewers below the street"

+07.terrific [təˈrɪfɪk]

+[adj] I feel absolutely terrific today!"excellent; wonderful"

+[adj] "This will be his last day, but not really, because he will, always, be with us, helping all the way," Trump said in a post on Truth Social.
+"Elon is terrific!"

+I've got a terrific amount of work to do."very large; very great"

+#### 06/02

+01.bruise /bruːz/

+[v] Strawberries bruise easily./*Elon Musk had a noticeably bruised eye* during his last day at the White House.

+"to develop a bruise , or make a bruise or bruises appear on the skin of sb/sth"

+[v] They had been badly bruised by the defeat.

+"to affect sb badly and make them feel unhappy and less confident"

+[n] The parents of the player reported Son, 62, and the two coaches to police in March after discovering a bruise on their son's thigh, following a training camp in Okinawa, Japan.

+"a blue, brown or purple mark that appears on the skin after sb has fallen, been hit, etc."

+[n] "a mark on a fruit or vegetable where it is damage"

+02.courier /ˈkʊriər/

+[n] We sent the documents by courier./ Coupang, couriers to halt deliveries on Election Day.

+"a person or company whose job is to take packages or important papers somewhere"

+[n] {**BrE**}  "a person who is employed by a travel company to give advice and help to a group of tourists on holiday"